T1t0-G40n4/T1t0-G40n4/README.md

 I'm Tito Gaona

-🌱 I’m currently learning html, css, python, mainly.
+🌱 I’m currently learning html, css and python mainly.

 <!--
 **T1t0-G40n4/T1t0-G40n4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.